jynnie/spectre-app/README.md

 ### List of Features in Consideration ⏲

-* Settings modal for more fine control of brightness and circle size
+* Settings modal for finer control of brightness and circle size
 * Different shapes
 * Participant max, lottery system for active